UofA-HEAG/CTA-Oz-School/installation.md

 ## Installation of gammapy
 We will use gammapy to analyse the CTA data.
 You can find its documentation here: http://docs.gammapy.org/dev/install/index.html

-To avoid messing up with other python projects you might be working on, I recommend to create a virtual environment for this tutorial:
+To avoid messing up with other python projects you might be working on, I recommend to create a virtual environment for this tutorial.
+Therefore, download the file `environment.yml` and then:

-`conda create --name CTA-Oz`
+`conda env create -f environment.yml`

-You will be asked if you want to download / install packages – say yes by typing:

-`y`

-This will create an environment with the name CTA-Oz.
+This will create an environment with the name cta-oz, including gammapy.
 To access this environment, you have do activate it (every time you open a new terminal):

-`source activate CTA-Oz`
+source activate cta-oz

-Now,  let’s install gammapy:
+In case, you don't want to install this environment, but only gammapy:

 `conda install -c conda-forge gammapy`

-You will be asked if you want to install a list of packages – say yes by typing

-`y`
+In case, you don't use anaconda:

+`python -m pip install gammapy`

+#### Check Installation

 To check the installation, type in the terminal: